barnardcsc/Fall-2025-Intro-to-AI-Agents/README.md

 2. How to let it decide which tools to use
 3. How to create a loop where it can keep working until the job is done

-Think of this like learning to cook by making scrambled eggs.
-You're not learning about eggs - you're learning about heat control, timing, and technique.
-Once you understand that, you can cook anything.

-Let's build this step by step.

 ---

 ## 2. Setting Up Our Environment